EOSIO/spec-repo/eep-draft_enhanced_database.md

 ### Table abstraction

-Contracts can build abstractions on top of a key-value store by partitioning the key space. e.g. suppose a contract wants a table model.
+Contracts can build abstractions on top of a key-value store by partitioning the key space.
+Suppose a contract wants a table model.
 The key could contain, in order:

 * 0x01 to indicate a table